denten-books/plain-text/main.md

 Artifactual knowledge.
 The logic of pragmatic theory naturally suggests materialism.
 Why?

-In viewing text as merely surface phenomenon, we are in danger of misapprehending deep structures that .
-A critic could (Email as intertext seems rhizomatic and decentralized.
-But, yet at the layer of infrastructure (routers, switches, service providers) it is highly hierarchical.
-Understanding that underlying structure of information helps us expose the flows of power and control.
-We can understand how censorship happens.
-Or surveillance.

-A corrective to Marxist materialism that views materialism as representation of such.
-Superstratum and substratum.
-Surface and depth.
-A corrective to Marxism.
-Publishing is broken @kfitzpatrick.

 Philology or the operating system.
 In a sense it is diachronic analysis.
 An archeology, because the operating system

 Media archeology.
 Actual archeology though.
 Unix operating systems that run everything from super computers, televisions, and mobile phones.
 Excavating text through the kernel.
 Discovering latent tools, practices, and forms of textuality still extent on the device.